 Considering all these challenges, it becomes crucial to examine who could potentially help small business owners.
 Through my experience of coaching small businesses for over fifteen years, and as an International Coaching Federation (ICF) credentialed coach for twelve of those years, I have observed that small business coaching is a less common niche in comparison to other coaching specializations, predominantly executive and leadership coaching.
 And, to highlight the gap, according to the ICF, less than 5% of their coaches identify as a small business coach (ICF, 2023).
-For small business owners, support in the form of coaching may not be obtained due to lack of availability, concerns about the expense, doubts about value and lack of time (Mole et al., 2017).
+For small business owners, support in the form of coaching may not be obtained due to lack of availability, concerns about the expense, doubts about value, and lack of time (Mole et al., 2017).

-This research explores how coaching by professionally credentialed coaches, specifically those who hold ICF credentials, can be an effective tool to help navigate these challenges and to gain understanding that can inform the development of more targeted coaching strategies and programs for small business owners.
+This research explores how coaching by professionally credentialed coaches, specifically those who hold ICF credentials, can be an effective tool to help navigate these challenges and to gain an understanding that can inform the development of more targeted coaching strategies and programs for small business owners.

 The aim of the study is to explore the relationship between International Coaching Federation (ICF) credentialled coaches and small business owners.
 The overarching research question will ask “How can the ICF contribute to encouraging coaches to coach small business owners?”
 To help answer this primary research question, the sub research questions are outlined below: